Get free assessment of your website’s lead collection Learn more

 Brian Balfour

-Brian Balfour.
-As the former VP of Growth at HubSpot (one of the greatest growth hacking tools), Brian Balfour is a growth marketing expert with extensive experience.
+As the former VP of Growth at HubSpot (one of the popular growth marketing tools), Brian Balfour is a growth marketing expert with extensive experience.
 He is the founder of Reforge, an online platform offering growth marketing courses for professionals.

 Hiten Shah